 • Josell Ramos: Fast-rising independent film maker, producer and director "Maestro."

-• Nikki Barbanell: 2006 TJSL grad, film production counsel and co-producer of Sundance film
+• Nikki Barbanell: 2006 TJSL grad, film production counsel and co-producer of Sundance film "The Dry Land."

 The moderator will be TJSL Professor Jeff Slattery and the “Producer and Host” is Professor K.J.
 Greene, a nationally recognized Intellectual Property professor and speaker.